 Importance of Career Planning Process

-Selection of a career is a big deal.
+The selection of a career is a big deal.
 It’s more than just deciding what to do to make you alive.
 In the beginning, think about when we spend working hours.
-We work about 71% per year, one of the employee development planning process.
+We work about 71% per year, one of the employee development planning processes.

 In our lifetime, most of us in our 45 years, most of us work from the beginning of our career until retirement.
 The importance of choosing a career with us is not that much we are satisfied with.